 The discussion then moved on to whether the Working Group have previously discussed the interaction between the abovementioned circularity and the new circularity between “LDNO discounts” and “ATW p/kWh” introduced by DCP266.
 Members of the Working Group explained that from memory, they hadn’t discussed this interaction previously.

 The modelling support consultants sought views from the Working Group on the question of whether the PCDM model needs to make special provision to resolve a new circularity given there is already a circularity involving the models for the PCDM and CDCM which is resolved by DNOs passing data between the models.
-The modelling support consultants highlighted their view that the materiality of a new circularity should be considered by the group prior to adding a provision to the PCDM model that has the possibility of resulting in the model becoming much larger, more complex and less transparent.

 The Working Group discussed their views as to the materiality of the new circularity, with members agreeing that if the number of iterations required to resolve the circularity falls within the realms of that which is required to resolve the existing circularity then they would not consider it to be material.
+It was noted that to resolve current circularities the number of iterations required ranges between three and fifteen.
 The modelling support consultants alongside the Working Group discussed potential ways to resolve the new circularity including doing so within the revenue matching step or within the CDCM and not the PCDM as was previously attempted.
 One member questioned if the circularity could be resolved in a separate sheet in the model instead of introducing a model within a model which had been the most recent solution.
 The modelling support consultants noted that the new models that they have produced for DCUSA include a separate sheet in the models that details any outputs to other models and this should assist DNOs when needing to resolve a circularity using an iterative process.

 The modelling support consultants sought to confirm whether the Working Group had tested how many loops are normally needed to solve the circularity, to which members of the group confirmed that they had not.
 The Working Group were also asked to confirm if it was correct to assume that there is no additional circularity introduced between the PCDM and the EDCM, to which members of the group confirmed that they believe this to be the case.

-The modelling support consultants questioned their view that the materiality of a new circularity should be considered by the group prior to adding a provision to the PCDM model that has the possibility of resulting in the model becoming much larger, more complex and less transparent.
+The modelling support consultants provided their view that the materiality of a new circularity should be considered by the group prior to adding a provision to the PCDM model that has the possibility of resulting in the model becoming much larger, more complex and less transparent.

-The Working Group considered a proposition set out in the discussion paper that it may be better to first develop a version of the model without measures to help solve the circularity and then decide what should be done once the materiality/nature of the circularity is better understood.
+The Working Group considered the view that it may be better to first develop a version of the model without measures to help solve the circularity and then decide what should be done once the materiality/nature of the circularity is better understood.
 The Working Group agreed that this approach seems the best way forward and agreed that this is to be made clear in the modelling specification cover sheet.
 Members agreed to request amended models for the CDCM, EDCM and PCDM and to wait to request for an amended model for the ARP.

 Post consultation changes